Challenges of unpaid carers

 How we can help…

 We can all play a role in helping carers to get the support they need without ignoring their own health needs or losing important relationships with others.
-This could include an employer creating carer-friendly policies, a GP practice offering an annual health check or a local business offering special deals for carers.
+This includes carer-friendly policies, annual health checks or a local business offering special deals for carers.